Professor Mary Dixon-Woods

 Mary Dixon-Woods is Director of THIS Institute and is The Health Foundation Professor of Healthcare Improvement Studies in the Department of Public Health and Primary Care at the University of Cambridge.

 She is a fellow of the Academy of Social Sciences and the Academy of Medical Sciences, an honorary fellow of the Royal College of Physicians and the Royal College of General Practitioners, and a Professorial Fellow at Homerton College, Cambridge.
-Mary is also an NIHR Senior Investigator, and Co-Editor-in-Chief of BMJ Quality and Safety.
+Mary is also an NIHR Senior Investigator.

 Mary leads a programme of research focused on healthcare improvement, healthcare ethics, and methodological innovation in studying healthcare.
 She holds honorary positions as an adjunct professor in the Department of Anesthesiology and Critical Care Medicine at Johns Hopkins University and as a visiting professor at the University of Leicester.
 She served on the National Advisory Group on the Safety of Patients in England, which produced the Berwick report in 2013.
 She also served on the review of information technology in the NHS led by Professor Bob Wachter, which reported in 2016.
 She was a Wellcome Trust Senior Investigator 2012-2019.
 Mary was the Harveian Orator for the Royal College of Physicians in 2018, the 500th anniversary of the College’s founding.